dallanporter/In-Out-Board/README.md

 var server_port = 8080; // change to your server port
 ```

 This project needs a lot of work obviously.
-But it's functional and serval organizations and businesses have
+But it's functional and several organizations and businesses have
 been using it regularly.

 hit me up if you have any questions.